-Individualized therapy consists of one-on-one counseling sessions between an individual in treatment and an addiction therapist.
+Individualized therapy for addiction consists of one-on-one counseling sessions between an individual in treatment and an addiction therapist.
 While different people may respond better to varying treatment strategies, individualized therapy is utilized throughout the entirety of treatment at Mountainview Recovery.

-While many people may think one-on-one individual therapy sessions are used to address drug use, they are much more than that.
+While many people may think one-on-one individual therapy sessions are used to address drug use and alcohol abuse, they are much more than that.
 They are used to examine all aspects of an individual’s life as they relate to addiction.
 So, a therapist may ask about a person’s family, job, criminal history, and social roles.
 Additionally, these sessions may also address the ins and outs of an individual’s specific treatment plan.
 This way, individuals enrolled in various treatment programs are aware and prepared for what they may experience during their time spent in therapy.

 CBT: Cognitive behavioral therapy, or CBT, is an approach to therapy that insists self-harming behaviors are a result of destructive thought patterns.
 So, it works to address unhealthy thought patterns as they may result in harmful, addictive behaviors.
 This helps individuals understand more about mindfulness as it relates to emotional health and develop useful coping skills to prevent relapse once treatment ends.

 DBT: Dialectical behavioral therapy, or DBT, is both a cognitive and behavioral approach to therapy sessions.
 It involves helping individuals gain skills related to mood regulation, stressful situations, mindfulness, and balance relationships.
-Basically, it helps individuals identify and change behaviors which may be enabling addictive tendencies.
+It helps individuals identify and change behaviors which may be enabling addictive tendencies.
 Additionally, it’s proven effective in helping individuals diagnosed with mood and personality disorders to change thought and behavior patterns as well.

 Individual therapy sessions may differ from patient to patient.
 They’re individual for a reason–to address the needs and issues a specific person is dealing with as they relate to addiction.
 For example, at first, therapy sessions may involve talking about stopping the use of drugs or alcohol.
 Later, they may involve talking about relapse triggers and how to avoid relapse once treatment concludes.
-There is no cookie-cutter method to individual therapy sessions because there is no singular addiction experience.
+There is no cookie-cutter method for individual therapy sessions because there is no singular addiction experience.
 One-on-one therapy sessions are what you make of them!